-The spectacular scenery surrounding Port Alsworth is quintessential Alaska: tundra-covered hills, an array of mountains, glaciers, coastline, the largest lakes in the state and two active volcanoes.
+The spectacular scenery surrounding Port Alsworth is quintessential Alaska: tundra-covered hills, an array of mountains, glaciers, and coastline, the largest lakes in the state, and two active volcanoes.

 About Port Alsworth

 Port Alsworth is community of about 130 residents, located on the east shore of Lake Clark about 100 miles southwest of Anchorage.
 It is the only community within the vast wilderness of Lake Clark National Park and Preserve, which makes Port Alsworth a major gateway for adventurous souls seeking a wilderness experience in the national park.
 The centerpiece of the area is spectacular Lake Clark, a 42-mile-long turquoise body of water hemmed in by mountains.

 Visitors who head into the vast wilderness of the Lake Clark National Park and Preserve are a mix of anglers, river runners, and experienced backpackers.
 There are no roads and few trails in the park but there are three federally designated National Wild and Scenic Rivers, which are popular with rafters, kayakers, and packrafters.
 These wild rivers feature spectacular scenery and rapids that range from Class III to Class IV.
 Rafts can be rented in Anchorage and then flown to the start of the float trip.
 Lodges in Port Alsworth also rent rafts and can arrange transportation to the rivers.